SyncfusionExamples/how-to-update-the-table-summary-value-when-the-cell-in-edit-mode-in-wpf-data-grid/README.md

 # About the sample

-In SfDataGrid, you can update the summary values when you are changing the value by overriding OnInitializeEditElementmathod and UiElement.ValueChanging event in GridNumericCellRenderer.
+In [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid), you can update the summary values when you are changing the value by overriding OnInitializeEditElementmathod and UiElement.ValueChanging event in GridNumericCellRenderer.

 ```c#
 dataGrid.LiveDataUpdateMode = LiveDataUpdateMode.AllowSummaryUpdate;